Kyrgyzstan–Tajikistan border: International border

 The boundary became an international frontier in 1991 following the dissolution of the Soviet Union and the independence of its constituent republics.
 There were tensions in the post-independence era over border delimitation and policing, and especially after an Islamic Movement of Uzbekistan (IMU) incursion into Kyrgyzstan from Tajik territory in 1999/2000.
 At present border delimitation is ongoing.

 This tension has led to conflict, primarily over access to resources within each nation's territory, especially in regards to water.
-As early as 2004, border clashes between Kyrgyzstan and Tajikistan were being discussed by local media, with over 70 border incidents being reported from 2004 to 2015.
-This conflict then escalated into a three-day battle in April–May 2021, which killed 55 people and forced over 33,000–58,000 Kyrgyzstan civilians to evacuate from the Batken Region.
-Clashes between Kyrgyzstan and Tajikistan became increasingly frequent throughout 2022, culminating in a 14–20 September confrontation that caused 137,000 Kyrgyz civilians to flee the border area.
+As early as 2004, border clashes between Kyrgyzstan and Tajikistan were being covered by local media, with over 70 border incidents being reported from 2004 to 2015.
+This conflict then escalated into a three-day battle in April–May 2021, which killed 55 people and forced over 33,000–58,000 Kyrgyz civilians to evacuate from the Batken Region.
+Clashes between Kyrgyzstan and Tajikistan became increasingly frequent throughout 2022, culminating in a 14–20 September confrontation that caused 137,000 Kyrgyz civilians to flee the border area and killed over 100 people, including at least 37 civilians, in the weeklong clashes.

+On February 21, 2025, the head of the Kyrgyzstan SCNS Kamchybek Tashiev and the head of Tajikistan SCNS Saimumin Yatimov signed an agreement on the delimitation of the state borders.